-Generally, it is lawful for a health professional to provide treatment without consent to a person who does not have capacity if there is an urgent need for treatment e.g. to save a person's life, prevent serious damage to health, or prevent significant pain and distress.
+Generally, it is lawful for a health professional or aged care worker to provide emergency treatment without consent to a person who does not have capacity if there is an urgent need for treatment e.g. to save a person's life, prevent serious damage to health, or prevent significant pain and distress.

-It may still be possible, before urgent treatment is provided, to obtain consent either from a person with capacity, or their substitute decision-maker if the person does not have capacity.
+It may still be possible, before emergency treatment is provided, to obtain consent either from a person with capacity, or their substitute decision-maker if the person lacks capacity.

-In some States and Territories, if a person does not have capacity and needs urgent treatment, the law requires health professionals to seek consent from the person's substitute decision-maker if it is possible (e.g. a decision-maker can be located and is available and willing).
+In some States and Territories, if a person does not have capacity and needs emergency treatment the law requires health professionals to seek consent from the person's substitute decision-maker if it is possible (e.g. a decision-maker can be located and is available and willing).
 It is good practice for health professionals in all States and Territories to do this if possible.

-Urgent treatment cannot be provided if it has been lawfully refused:
+Emergency treatment cannot be provided if it has been lawfully refused: